 Accademia del Piacere

-National and European-level recognition has developed Accademia del Piacere’s presence on the most prestigious classical music stages in Europe and worldwide.
-Among the venues visited recently are the Berlin Konzerthaus, Colonia Philhamonie, Auditorio Nacional de Madrid, International Cervantino Festival in Mexico, Gulbenkian Foundation in Lisbon, Konzerthaus of Vienna and the Early Music Festival in Bruges, as well as numerous festivals in the Netherlands, Japan, USA, Germany, Belgium, Swizerland, Colombia, Spain...
-Accademia del Piacere’s concerts are regularly transmitted live by the European Broadcasting Union from it’s associated broadcasters, such as RNE (Spanish National Radio), German NDR, Radio della Svizzera italiana or Czech Radio, and has furthermore been presented on various television broadcasts.
+National and European-level recognition has developed Accademia del Piacere’s presence on the most prestigious classical music stages in Europe and world-wide.
+Among those visited recently are the Berlin Konzerthaus, Kölner Philharmonie, Auditorio Nacional de Madrid, Mexico’s International Cervantino Festival, Gulbenkian Foundation in Lisbon, Konzerthaus of Vienna and the Early Music Festival in Bruges, as well as numerous festivals in the Netherlands, Japan, USA, Germany, Belgium, Swizerland, Colombia, Spain… Accademia del Piacere’s concerts are regularly transmitted live by the European Broadcasting Union from it’s associated broadcasters, such as RNE (Spanish National Radio), German NDR, Radio della Svizzera italiana or Czech Radio, and has furthermore been presented on various television broadcasts.